xenocrat/sfnt2woff/README.md

 ): void
 ```

-Extracts a font from a collection, ready for export using `woff1_export` or `woff2_export`.
+Extracts a font from a collection for export using `woff1_export` or `woff2_export`.

 #### Parameters

 * _index_

-  The zero-based font index within the collection previously imported using `otfc_import`.
+  The zero-based index of the font in a collection imported using `otfc_import`.

 ### `woff1_export`